Yoga for Hay Fever and other health techniques to help relieve seasonal allergic rhinitis

 What is Hay Fever?

-Hay fever, or allergic rhinitis, is hugely irritating.
-Commonly known symptoms of this seasonal allergy are: frequent bouts of sneezing and itchy eyes eyes and nose.
+Hay fever, or seasonal allergic rhinitis, is hugely irritating.
+Commonly known symptoms are familiar: frequent bouts of sneezing and itchy eyes, nose and throat.
 Less often mentioned are the symptoms of mild anxiety and tension, coupled with a lack of energy and low mood.
 This comes from the effect histamine has on the adrenal glands.
-Itchiness and irritation are also a problem.
 Anti-histamine medicines can help relieve some symptoms, but can make people feel even more whacked out.
 It is important to realise that these medicines treat the symptoms of the condition rather than the underlying root cause.
 In this way you will reduce your dependence on medication and improve your overall health.

 Trees: pine, birch, alder, cedar, hornbeam, horse chestnut, willow, poplar, plane, linden (lime blossom), olive